the-human-colossus-foundation/microledger-spec/microledger.md

 ### Ownership Transferability

-A current custodian (or a set of custodians for multisig) may transfer the ownership of Microledger to one or more next custodians.
+A current custodian (or a set of custodians for multisig) _MAY_ transfer the ownership of Microledger to one or more next custodians.

 During the course of its lifetime a Microledger does not have an owner at all times.
 Ownership, under the form of Custodians, is optional and defined per block, in the `Controlling Identifiers` section.
 So by design Ownership is block scoped and control authority is limited to a given block.
 Knowing that a set of Custodians may anchor several consequtive blocks, it may be tempting to see them as owners of a Microledger, especially if these blocks are the only blocks in the chain.
 From the Microledger perspective, however, it is seen as a temporary state, because current set of Custodians may always be transferred to a new set of custodians.

 ![ownership-transferability](assets/ownership-transferability.png)

-As Microledger fosters DAG characteristics, in particular Custodians control authority over given blocks is irrevocable, however they may anchor new blocks apart from the main chain.
+As Microledger fosters DAG characteristics, in particular Custodians control authority over given blocks is irrevocable, however they _MAY_ anchor new blocks apart from the main chain.

 The diagram below illustrates this feature: